Cost to start your small business: What to budget & how to save

 Smart technology

-To lower your upfront costs, you might:
+To lower your upfront costs, you can:

 Insurance and risk management